Atomoxetine Review: The Best ADHD Medication?

 A medical review examined the more common side effects of atomoxetine and reported those to be headache, abdominal pain and nausea.
 These are clearly mild when compared with the suicide risk.

-Some cardiovascular side effects were also reported in the linked medical review as “common side effects” of the drug: increased heart rate, sinus tachycardia (irregular and fast heartbeat), increased blood pressure, heart palpitations.
+Some cardiovascular side effects were also reported in the above-linked medical review as “common side effects” of the drug: increased heart rate, sinus tachycardia (irregular and fast heartbeat), increased blood pressure, heart palpitations.

-Approximately 4% of children and adolescents using atomoxetine had an increase in heart rate of greater than 25 beats, which is a significant increase.
+Approximately 4% of children and adolescents using atomoxetine experienced an increase in heart rate of greater than 25 beats, which is a significant increase.

 Given that atomoxetine may cause such severe side effects in children and adolescents, it may be beneficial for parents to speak with their pediatrician about alternative ADHD medications that do not have an association with suicidal thoughts.